Black-Hat-666/Black-Hat-666/README.md

 My name is Jackson, I'm from Colombia and I'm a software developer

-* Currently studying at SENA as a Software Developer
+* Currently studying at SENA as a Software Developer.
 * Always eager to learn and delve into this great world of programming.

 ## Contact